Living Between Art and Multiple Sclerosis

 This painting represents my feelings after the diagnosis of multiple sclerosis.

-You can learn more about my journey with multiple sclerosis in You don’t look sick; you look very well.
+You can learn more about our journey with multiple sclerosis in You don’t look sick; you look very well.